turbonemesis/constitution/CONSTITUTION.md

 E. At least fifty percent quorum is needed to establish rules.
 Two-thirds vote is required to amend them.

-F. Any passed "rules" shall be approved in github by a ranking member and immediately merged into their corresponding folder within this repo, each bill shall begin with an ever increasing number followed by a brief description of it's contents. (ie. 01-github-code-review-proposal.md)
+F. Any passed "rules" shall be approved in github by a ranking member and immediately merged into their corresponding folder within this repo

+1. Each new rule shall begin with an ever increasing number followed by a brief description of it's contents. (ie. 01-github-code-review-proposal.md)
+2.

 ### Article VI - Constitutional Amendments

 Section 1 - Any voting member can propose an amendment to this Constitution.
 Amendments to the Constitution require a fifty per cent quorum and a 2/3 vote to be passed.

-### Article VII - By-laws

-Section 1 - {OrgAbbreviation} can establish by-laws.
-At least fifty per cent quorum is needed to establish by laws.
-Two-thirds vote is required to amend them.
-Any changes in either the Constitution or the by-laws will be reported to all members by a representative from the Senate.

 ### ARTICLE XIII: STATEMENT OF COMPLIANCE